dwyl/phoenix-liveview-counter-tutorial/README.md

 that this holds "all of your business domain".
 For us this is the current count, along with the incr and decr methods.

+Create a file with the path `lib/live_view_counter/counter.ex` and add the following:

 ```elixir
 defmodule LiveViewCounter.Count do
   use GenServer